-Data mining is the process of deriving knowledge from data.
+Abstract: - Data mining is the process of deriving knowledge from data.
 The data clustering is a classical activity in data mining.
-In this paper we propose a method to carry out data clustering using genetic algorithms.
+Clustering is the process of grouping objects together in such a way that the objects belonging to the same group are similar and those belonging to different groups are dissimilar.
+In this paper we propose a method to carry out data clustering using Evolutionary Computation.
 We use evolutionary characteristics to define the data clustering procedure.
-In addition, we present an example of application of our approach, the definition of healthcare centers for a given venezuelan region.
+In addition, we present an example of application of our approach, the definition of healthcare centers for a given Venezuelan region